 Mark Cohen is a partner of the firm, which he co-founded in 2002, and is head of the firm's Litigation and Arbitration and White Collar Defense groups.
-Mark’s litigation practice includes complex commercial litigation, real estate litigation, shareholder, securities, and derivatives litigation, employment litigation, corporate control and M&A litigation, and antitrust litigation.
-He also focuses on white collar defense, regulatory enforcement, and internal investigations, where he represents companies, financial institutions, corporate boards and their committees, and individual clients in white collar criminal cases, federal and state regulatory proceedings, proceedings before self-regulatory organizations, and corporate internal investigations.
+Mark’s litigation practice includes complex commercial litigation, real estate litigation, securities litigation, employment litigation, and antitrust litigation.
+He also represents companies, corporate boards and their committees, and individual clients in white collar criminal cases, federal and state regulatory proceedings, and corporate internal investigations.
 Mark is a fellow of the American College of Trial Lawyers.

 Since 2011, he has served as a court-appointed monitor for the largest fire department in the country following his appointment by the U.S. District Court for the Eastern District of New York.
 The monitorship involves implementing the Court’s remedial order following a lawsuit alleging racial discrimination.

 Mark is a magna cum laude graduate of the University of Michigan Law School, where he was a Note Editor of the Law Review.
 He formerly practiced with Fried, Frank, Harris, Shriver & Jacobson and served as an Assistant United States Attorney for the Eastern District of New York.